Kyphosis – Scoliosis

 Classification of scoliosis

-Based on the cause of scoliosis, it is divided into idiopathic (80% of scoliosis), where the cause is unknown and secondary (20% of scoliosis), where a specific cause is identified (osteoporosis, neuromuscular diseases, rheumatic diseases, etc.).
+Based on the cause that causes it, scoliosis is divided into idiopathic (80% of scoliosis), where the cause is unknown, and secondary (20% of scoliosis), where a specific cause is identified (osteoporosis, neuromuscular diseases, rheumatological diseases, etc.).

 Based on the age of onset, scoliosis is classified as follows

-4. Scoliosis in people >18 years of age is usually due to either the onset of scoliosis at a younger age or to secondary scoliosis.
+4. Scoliosis in individuals >18 years of age is usually due to either residual scoliosis from younger ages or secondary scoliosis.

 Diagnosis of scoliosis

-The diagnosis of scoliosis can be made by clinical examination by a specialist (orthopedist, physiatrist, pediatrician).
-The doctor can then proceed with a further outpatient examination, which may include plain radiographs and the telemetry method to detect the structure and motility of the spine.
+The diagnosis of scoliosis can be made with a clinical examination by a specialist (orthopedic, physiatrist, pediatrician).
+The doctor can then proceed further with a paraclinical examination, which may include simple x-rays and the telemetric method of detecting the structure and mobility of the spine.

 Treatment of scoliosis

-The treatment of scoliosis starts from the early diagnosis and the complete evaluation of the problem.
-It is appropriate for the treatment to be designed for each patient individually and to take into account the concomitant diseases and their peculiarities.
+Treatment of scoliosis begins with early diagnosis and a complete assessment of the problem.
+It is appropriate that treatment be planned for each patient individually and take into account the accompanying diseases and their particularities.

-The therapeutic methods that are usually used are:
+The therapeutic methods that are generally used are:

-a) A suitable therapeutic guardian, the use of whose main purpose is to stop the progression of the disease and a further deformity.
-The patient undergoes a special, easy measurement and the guardian is made based on the measurement data and according to the doctor’s instructions.
+a) A suitable therapeutic brace, the use of which has the main goal of halting the progression of the disease and further deformation.
+The patient undergoes a special, easy measurement and the brace is manufactured based on the measurement data and according to the doctor's instructions.

-b) Special exercise program.
-The program is compiled by the doctor and is individualized, to target the needs and capabilities of each patient.
+b) A special exercise program.
+The program is prepared by the doctor and is personalized, so as to target the needs and capabilities of each patient.

 c) Treatment of any concomitant diseases.